bjorg/TheWikiGame/README.md

 ```

 ### Deploy Solution
-NOTE: If you need to setup λ# before you can deploy.
-See the [λ# website](https://lambdasharp.net) for instructions.
+NOTE: If you need to setup LambdaSharp before you can deploy.
+See the [LambdaSharp website](https://lambdasharp.net) for instructions.

 ```
 cd TheWikiGame